 Kik raised $47.5 million in September 2017 by selling kin in an initial coin offering, or ICO — though, Kik prefers to call it a token distribution event.
 That was after Kik pre-sold $50 million worth of kin to a group of 50 wealthy investors, mainly blockchain hedge funds.
 The presale was a simple agreement for future tokens, or SAFT, which is basically, a Reg D exemption, where the investors would get the tokens at some point in the future after things were up and running.

-What is kin?
 On its website, Kik describes kin as a “digital currency” that you can use to “earn points for watching video ads, then use points for stickers and custom emojis.”
 Kin is different from other in-house loyalty points, because it “can be bought and sold for real money.”
-In other words, you could use it as a utility token in the Kik app and also trade it on crypto exchanges for other coins, like bitcoin and ether.
+In other words, you could use Kin as a utility token in the Kik app and also trade it on crypto exchanges for other coins, like bitcoin and ether.

 Kik initially announced its token sale in May 2017, four months ahead of its ICO.
 At the time, the company banned Canadians from taking part in its public sale, because the Ontario Securities Commission (OSC) had already deemed its token to be a security.
 But that didn’t stop Kik from opening its sale up to U.S. citizens.

-Although Kik consulted with lawyers before its public ICO, as far as what I can read, it never actually reached out to the SEC for guidance.
+Although Kik consulted with lawyers before its public ICO, as far as what I’m reading, they never actually reached out to the SEC for guidance.
 And it’s not like they weren’t given fair warning that this might pose a problem.

 By mid-2017, the SEC had already begun its crackdown on ICOs.
 Two months prior to Kik’s ICO, the regulator issued an investigative report concluding that tokens sold by the DAO (a decentralized investment fund that ran on Ethereum) were securities.
 That report was a cautionary tale to any other project thinking about raising money in an ICO.
 In a public statement at the time, the SEC said: